jvgemert/apt/README.md

-Python code for Action Proposals from dense Trajectory (APT).
+# Python code for Action localization Proposals from dense Trajectory (APT)

-Written by Jan van Gemert, if you find any bugs or improvements, feel free to let me know.
+Written by Jan van Gemert (http://jvgemert.github.io), if you find any bugs or improvements, feel free to let me know.
 If you find the code useful, please cite our paper: "APT: Action localization Proposals from dense Trajectories"

 Note that this code may not run out of the box.